Breaking Through the Paradoxes of Regulation

 / Report

-The Conference Board Chief Technology & Innovation Council in Europe asks an anxious question: what can we, executives, do about regulation?
-CEOs raise alarm that, for the foreseeable future, complex and incoherent regulation will have a detrimental impact on Europe’s global competitiveness.
+The Conference Board Chief Technology & Innovation Council in Europe ask an anxious question: what can we, executives, do about regulation?
+CEOs raise the alarm that, for the foreseeable future, complex and incoherent regulation will have a detrimental impact on Europe’s global competitiveness.
 And CEOs highlight that improving and simplifying the EU’s regulatory environment would be the single most effective policy lever to restore Europe’s competitiveness.

 Trusted Insights for What’s Ahead™

-The Conference Board Chief Technology & Innovation Council in Europe asks an anxious question: what can we, executives, do about regulation?
-CEOs raise alarm that, for the foreseeable future, complex and incoherent regulation will have a detrimental impact on Europe’s global competitiveness.
+The Conference Board Chief Technology & Innovation Council in Europe ask an anxious question: what can we, executives, do about regulation?
+CEOs raise the alarm that, for the foreseeable future, complex and incoherent regulation will have a detrimental impact on Europe’s global competitiveness.
 And CEOs highlight that improving and simplifying the EU’s regulatory environment would be the single most effective policy lever to restore Europe’s competitiveness.

 Trusted Insights for What’s Ahead™